Turkey cancels $3.4 billion missile defense system tender: official

 Turkey had given mixed messages on whether it was planning to integrate the system with NATO infrastructure or not and U.S. and European allies has wanted Turkey to use a system that is compatible with NATO's air defense.

-(Reporting by Orhan Coskun; Writing by Humeyra Pamuk; Editing by Nick Tattersall and Jonny Hogg)
+(Reporting by Orhan Coskun; Additional reporting by Michael Martina in Beijing; Writing by Humeyra Pamuk; Editing by Nick Tattersall and Jonny Hogg)